Clique-EventHub/WebBack2_EventHub/docs/API-form.md

     "type" : *short answer/bullet/check box/spinner*

-    "choices": []  *left this field as empty list if question's type has no choice*
+    "choices": [String]  *left this field as empty list if question's type has no choice*

 * **Success Response:**